RishabhRD/450DSA/dynamic_programming/important.md

 # Important

+Concepts:

+- if subset is asked then you can think about sort and then you don't have to go for j: 1 to i - 1, just i - 1 or some specific condition value can be used.

+- if talking about subarray or substring, then think of maintaining suffix in dp

+- if subsequence is there in same sequence then think of maintaining subseq max and j from 1 to i - 1 can be used.

 ## 15.cc : Longest Increasing subsequence

 We do O(n log n) solution instead of O(n^2) with replacing big elements by